CarlG96/Carl-sKnowledge/Tooling/Microsoft_Teams/How_To_Set_Up_DevOps_Notifications.md

 Select the organisation

-Select the project and team (upport Users for me usually)
+Select the project and team (support Users for me usually)

 Select the event type (for failures you need to select the build completed first)